top of page

 Support organisations in strengthening their own expertise while enabling communities to lead.

-Promote adherence to core components
+Safeguard core components

 Maintain essential programme elements while allowing contextual changes that strengthen relevance and impact.